sepandhaghighi/penney/README.md

 ## Issues & Bug Reports

-Just fill an issue and describe it.
+Just open an issue and describe it.
 I'll check it ASAP! or send an email to [me@sepand.tech](mailto:me@sepand.tech "me@sepand.tech").

 * Please complete the issue template